ma-ha/rest-web-ui/html/modules/pong-table/README.md

 	 </td>
 	 </nowiki>

+### linkFor
+Adds a link to the "label" text field.

+By default the link opens a new browser tab/window.
+Other options are
+* "target":"modal"
+* "target":"_parent"

 ### Button
 The button will do an asynchronous call to <code><nowiki>svc/[resourceURL]/<id of button>?rowId=[rowId]</nowiki></code> In the example above this will be posted (productId of the row may be 1234): <code>svc/Products/addToOrder?rowId=1234</code>